mmbman/Katagiri/1979-06-14-Fukanzazengi-Lecture6.md

 ##### 5:12

 In [Abhidharmakosha](glossary#abhidharmakosha), [samskara](glossary#samskara) is divided into many things.
 But a point is, that element – I am very interested in this element, which is not associated with mind, and not associated with truth – [samskara] is sort of a force.
-According to this book, "The Central Conception Of Buddhism," he said about this:
+According to this book, ["The Central Conception Of Buddhism,"](books#central-conception) he said about this:

 > A force, it must be recalled, shouldn't be regarded as a real influence of something extending beyond its own existence in order to penetrate into another.
 But, simply as a condition, or a fact, upon which another fact arises, or becomes prominent by itself.
 This is [samskara](glossary#samskara) in the Buddhist system.
 >
->(From "The Central Conception of Buddhism and the Meaning of the Word Dharma" by Theodore Stcherbatsky – [archive.org link](https://archive.org/stream/in.ernet.dli.2015.189881/2015.189881.The-Central-Conception-Of-Buddhism_djvu.txt); [Google Books link](https://books.google.com/books?id=C4HSakZwijIC&pg=PA18&lpg=PA18&dq=%22This+is+samskara+in+the+Buddhist+system%22&source=bl&ots=5i_tVITDm8&sig=ACfU3U2sXeTWnfGnSqQzvOecj4Vb2F04rQ&hl=en&sa=X&ved=2ahUKEwihipGzq9DrAhUYK80KHQTICW8Q6AEwAXoECAIQAQ#v=onepage&q=%22This%20is%20samskara%20in%20the%20Buddhist%20system%22&f=false))
+> (From ["The Central Conception of Buddhism and the Meaning of the Word Dharma"](books#central-conception) by Theodore Stcherbatsky

 So, [samskara](glossary#samskara) as a force shouldn't be regarded as [a] mere influence of something extending beyond its own existence in order to penetrate into another.
 So samskara is not your force penetrating into other beings, but it is a kind of condition.
 A condition is a fact which occurs between two objects.
 But mainly these conditions are what is called origination and decay – according to [primitive Buddhism](glossary#primitive-buddhism ), that is [impermanence](glossary#impermanence) or constant change.
 Appearing and disappearing, appearing and disappearing.
 So broadly speaking, force is understood like this.